rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 Very often, shape implies the existence of a _skeleton,_ and a skeleton imposes a lot of structure in ho a character can move.

-The key idea behin **skeletal animation** is to animate just the skeleton (much less DOFs), and then have the mesh to follow automatically.
+The key idea behind **skeletal animation** is to animate just the skeleton (much less DOFs), and then have the mesh to follow automatically.

 ### 8.3.5 Forward Kinematics